shmorri/docs-casa-prod/3.1.4/source/developer/authn-methods/credentials-management.md

 Please take a while to check the javadocs of `AuthnMethod`.

 !!!
-Note:
+Note
     Methods supported by default in Casa (u2f, otp, etc.) already follow the pattern of extensions.
 You can make direct analogies with the existing classes found in package `org.gluu.casa.plugins.authnmethod` and the one you are creating.
 The patterns to structure the code and do credential management can also be used as inspiration for you.

 ### UI-related methods